CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 ## Code Organization, and Style
 The code is organized by packages adhering to clean architecture.
 Packages include entities, use_cases, controllers, database, and UI.
-Entities and UI have been divided further
+Entities and UI classes have been divided further into subpackages based on the part of business logic they belong to.

 We used `lowerCamelCase` for variable and method names, `CamelCase` for class names, `CONSTANT_CASE` for constants, and `pothole_case` for package names.